scottie-l/reading-notes/reading-notes-301/class-03.md

 What else can … do?
 The … spread operator is useful for many different tasks in JS.
 Copying an array, concatenating or combining arrays, using math functions, using an array as arguments, adding item to list, adding to state in React, combining objects, converting NodeList to an array.

-In each case, spread syntax expands iterable object, usually array, though it can be used on any interable, including a string.
+In each case, spread syntax expands iterable object, usually array, though it can be used on any iterable, including a string.

 Concatenating arrays: The spread operator can quickly combine two arrays, an operation known as array concatenation.